Hillary weighs in on French election results

 Former Democratic presidential candidate Hillary Clinton weighed in on

-Twitter, saying Macron’s win is a “victory for Macron, for France, the EU, & the world” and a “Defeat to those interfering democracy.
+Twitter, saying Macron’s win is a “victory for Macron, for France, the EU, & the world” and a “Defeat to those interfering w/democracy.
 (But the media says I can’t talk about that).”

 Clinton’s campaign, like Macron’s, was targeted by hacks and interference that many believe to be tied to Russia.